- Discover CRC

 -

 linkage to a long-term plan.
-Wind power requires a significant investment with returns spread over 20 to 25 years.
-The planning horizon should reflect this.
+Wind power requires significant investment with returns spread over 20 to 25 years and planning horizon should reflect this.

 Financial Costs and Funding Sources

-Natural Resources Canada notes that modern wind turbine generators cost between $1500 and $2000 per kilowatt for multi-turbine wind farms.
+Natural Resources Canada notes that modern wind turbine generators cost between $1,500 and $2,000 per kilowatt for multi-turbine wind farms.
 Smaller individual units cost up to $3,000 per kilowatt.
-The Wolfe Island Wind Project (referred to above) will put down 86, 2.3 megawatt turbines at a total estimated cost of $410 million or very slightly over $2,000 per kilowatt.
+The Wolfe Island Wind Project (referred to above) will put down 86, 2.3 megawatt turbines with an estimated total cost of $410 million or very slightly over $2,000 per kilowatt.
 Financing for the project will be through Canadian Hydro Developers Inc on the basis of a long-term contract with the Ontario Power Authority.

-The Clean Air Renewable Energy Coalition estimates that wind power costs range from 8 cents to 10.2 cents per kilowatt hour, exceeding 2002 average actual wholesale prices of electricity in Canada by 1.2 to 7.8 cents per kilowatt hour depending on province.
-If costs for administration, distribution, marketing etc are added in, the additional costs increase to 3.2 to 11.8 cents, implying that provincial energy agencies are paying a considerable premium for wind power.
-To partially offset these differences, the Government of Canada through its Wind Power Production Incentive offers a financial subsidy of one cent per kilowatt hour to suppliers of electricity generated through the use of wind power.
+The Clean Air Renewable Energy Coalition estimates that wind power costs range from 8 cents to 10.2 cents per kilowatt hour, exceeding the 2002 average actual wholesale prices of electricity in Canada by 1.2 to 7.8 cents per kilowatt hour depending on province.
+If costs for administration, distribution, marketing, etc. are included, the additional costs increase to 3.2 to 11.8 cents, implying that provincial energy agencies are paying a considerable premium for wind power.
+To partially offset these differences, the Government of Canada's Wind Power Production Incentive offers a financial subsidy of one cent per kilowatt hour to suppliers of electricity generated through the use of wind power.

 In remote areas, the cost of generating electricity using diesel generators can range from $0.25 to $1.00 per kilowatt hour as opposed to $0 .10 to $0.12 for wind power, making wind power clearly cost effective in these sorts of situations where and when good wind is available.